gshildkrot/MATH3100Project/README.md

 ## Project Summary
 This project simulates the price of a stock using **Geometric Brownian Motion (GBM)** to determine the fair value of a **European** Call Option.
 We validated our Python simulation by comparing its results to the analytical Black-Scholes formula, achieving high accuracy, would approach 100% accuracy as the number of simulations increases.

+## Mathematical Derivation
+For the full derivation of Black–Scholes using MGFs and GBM, see:

 ## Simulation Results

 ### 1. Low Volatility (Stable Market)